-- 1. In the Trim Monitor, click the Select Video Or Audio Track button. - 2.
-Select the track you want to edit from the menu.
+- 1. In the Trim Monitor, click the Select Video Or Audio Track button and select the track you want to edit. - 2.
+In the Trim Monitor, click the Select Video Or Audio Track button and select the track you want to edit.